 2 tablespoons unsalted butter, room temperature and cut into cubes

-In a liquid measuring cup, measure out the buttermilk.
-Add the egg, vanilla, and oil.
-Mix until fully combined and smooth.
-Note - If you do not have buttermilk, you can make your own.
-Add a 1½ teaspoons vinegar to the measuring cup.
-Then add milk to the 1/2 cup mark.
-Let sit for 5 minutes until the milk looks curdled.
+If you do not have buttermilk, you can make your own.
+Add 1½ teaspoons of vinegar to the measuring cup, add milk to the 1/2 cup mark, and let it sit for 5 minutes.
+It will start to look curdled.

 Cool the cake in the pan set on a wire cooling rack for 10 minutes.
 Then, flip the pan over onto the wire rack to remove the cake and let it cool completely.
 If needed, run an offset spatula or sharp knife around the edge of the cake to release it from the pan.